filipszmid/Book-Library-App/README.md

 Rest API with authentication which allows user to manage books with their authors.
 There are endpoints for create, update, delete, list authors and books.
 Pagination is implemented.
-Ther is a user authentication which possible to reset password
+There is a user authentication with a possibility to reset password.

 App was deployed and maintained on AWS cloud EC2 and Elastic Beanstalk and database in RDS.